 If you need to pass parameters in the frame back to the parent window, you can use the parent keyword in the frame to access the parent window.

-Solution: Use document.body.onload=new Function('inject()'); or document.body.onload = function(){/* Here is the code */}
+Solution: Use document.body.onload=new Function('inject()'); or document.body.onload = function(){/* Here is the code*/}

-[Note] The difference between Function and function
+[Note] The difference between Function and Function

-Solution: Use pointer uniformly.
+Solution: Use pointer in a unified way.

-Solution: Use textContent instead of innerText in non-IE browsers.
+Workaround: Use textContent instead of innerText in non-IE browsers.

 Example: